-(the "discouraged worker effect").
+In evaluating the changes in the unemployment rate, a closer look at the outflow from the unemployment pool is also necessary.
+If labor market conditions deteriorate further, people unable to find jobs may give up their search and leave the labor force (so called discouraged worker effect).
 This could result in improved unemployment rates (even if other conditions remain unchanged).
-Any such decline in unemployment rates obviously differs from a decline resulting from economic recovery.
+Any such decline in unemployment rates is obviously different from a decline resulting from economic recovery.
 In other words, it is likely that not all changes in the unemployment rate arise from the same underlying labor market conditions.
-This means that policymakers could obtain misleading information based only on observed changes in the level of unemployment.
-Thus, a closer look at the flows into and out of unemployment that lie beneath changes in total unemployment may be necessary for policymakers.
+This means that the policy makers could obtain misleading information based only on observed changes in the level of unemployment.
+Thus, a closer look at the flows into and out of unemployment that lie beneath changes in total unemployment may be necessary for policy makers.
 In this regard, this paper examines the rapid rise in Japan's unemployment rate during the 1990s by using flow data.

-To the best of my knowledge, there is relatively little prior research, both in Japan and other countries, using macro flow data from a business cycle or macroeconomic perspective.4 The best known among the limited instances of earlier research is Blanchard and Diamond (1990), who examined the changes in the flow of workers caused by a cyclical shock.
+To the best of my knowledge, there is relatively little prior research, both in Japan and other countries, using macro flow data from a business-cycle or macroeconomic perspective.4 The best known among the limited number of earlier research is Blanchard and Diamond (1990) who examined the changes in the flow of workers caused by a cyclical shock.
 The authors pointed out that the U.S. unemployment rate is affected by the mutual interaction of movements unique to each demographic property.
-Recent U.S. research includes Bleakley et al. (1999).5 Their study showed that more detailed information on labor market conditions, obtained by using the time series that they developed for flows into and out of unemployment by reason (job losers, job leavers, etc.), improves forecasts of inflation relative to standard Phillips curve models.
+Recent U.S. research include Bleakly, Ferris, and Fuhrer